 - Glass bottles and jars

-- Aluminium foil (scrunched up into a fist-size ball)
+- Steel and aluminium cans including aluminium foil (scrunched up into a fist-size ball)

 Clean paper and cardboard